HuJW0310/UniversalFakeDetect/README.md

     Using images from one type of generative model (e.g., GAN), detect fake images from other <i>breeds</i> (e.g., Diffusion models)
 </p>

+## Demo

+- We have built a demo of our model on [HuggingFace Spaces](https://huggingface.co/spaces/David310/Detect_AI-generated_Image).
+- If you find this demo paused, please contact me at 1912608791@qq.com or hujinwei0310@gmail.com to restart it.

 ## Contents